HuaAnhMinh/syntax-not-recognize-when-use-sql-squish/README.md

 # README

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:
+# Packages version on my machine

-* Ruby version
+* Ruby 2.7.8

-* System dependencies

-* Configuration

-* Database creation
+* Rails 7.0.5.1

-* Database initialization
+* PostgresSQL 15

+Other than that, everything else is defined in `Gemfile`.

-* How to run the test suite
+# How to install dependencies

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions
+* Clone this repository

-* ...
+* Run `bundle install`
+* Run `bundle exec rails db:create`
+* Run `bundle exec rails db:migrate`